-Guest post by Dr. Talbot “Mac” McCormick, president and CEO, Eagle Hospital Physicians.
+Guest post by Dr. Talbot “Mac” McCormick, president and CEO, Eagle Telemedicine.

 Looking back at 2017, we see some of the same significant trends that have been gaining momentum, along with a few newcomers.
 Together, these top-five trends will impact hospital medicine in 2018 in both traditional and unexpected ways.

 The telemedicine industry’s growth continues rapidly despite the widespread confusion over reimbursement for telemed services from state to state.
 Why?
 Because most hospital leaders understand they face far more significant costs from the lack of proper physician and specialist coverage than they ever would by a less-than-optimal reimbursement rate for telehealth.
 A teleneurologist consult in the ED might be reimbursed at a lower rate than an in-person visit with an onsite neurologist, but keeping the stroke patient in the hospital could mean a $10,000 DRG reimbursement that the hospital would lose if the patient had to be shipped to a tertiary referral center for treatment.
 Which is the smarter investment?
 And more importantly, which scenario better serves the patient?

 As micro-hospitals and long-term acute care hospitals (LTACHs) grow, they are looking for single-source providers of solutions, with one point of contact, one operating system, and one set of tools and processes.
 Telemedicine fits their models very well, helping them avoid contracting with a wide array of specialists to meet their patients’ needs.
 Micro-hospitals are already established in 19 states, and LTACHs are growing since a federal moratorium prohibiting their expansion expired on Sept.
 30, 2017.
 Being able to access a variety of specialists via telemedicine, depending on the needs of patients on any day, is something these facilities need in order to fulfill their commitment to the communities they serve.